 We served as technical consultants in an International Chamber of Commerce ($ 560 M) binding arbitration, performing the evaluation of the design, engineering and performance of heat recovery coke oven batteries in Brazil.

-We performed a forensic investigation into the design/ construction/ materials issues, as well as the thermal cycling of the refractory components.
-This included:
+This involved a forensic investigation into the design/ construction/ materials issues, as well as the thermal cycling of the refractory components, which included:

 - Review of design and engineering of the basic oven process